guiyep/react-select-virtualized/README.md

 -- v 1.1.0 --

-- [ ] add support to AsyncSelect with group.
+- [X] add support to AsyncSelect with group.

+-- v 1.2.0 --

 - [ ] add multi value support.
 - [ ] add support to create element props.
 - [ ] add testing so we do not only relay on storybook.